pmfs1/neural-network-lib/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ***Additional Context:***
 *If you feel the need to add any additional context about the problem, do it here.
 This can also be a place to leave notes you might find important.*

+*(If you link a development branch to this issue, use the prefix `patch-` to uniquely identity it to this category.)*